lookit/lookit-docs/docs/source/tutorial-jspsych/tutorial-jspsych-first-study.rst

 Step 6: Add session recording
 -------------------------------------------------

 We now have a bare-bones CHS experiment structure: webcam/mic configuration, video-recorded consent, our "experiment" (hello world trial), and an exit survey.
 The only thing we're missing for typical CHS experiments is webcam recordings that are captured during the experiment.
+We can do that using either:

+.. rst-class:: jspsych-plugins-extensions

-We can do that using either: (a) session recording, where a webcam recording starts at a specified point in the experiment's trial sequence and ends at another point, with any number of experimental trials in between, or (b) trial recording, where a webcam recording is created at the start of a particular trial and ends when that trial finishes.
+- **session recording**, where a webcam recording starts at a specified point in the experiment's trial sequence and ends at another point, with any number of experimental trials in between, or
+- **trial recording**, where a webcam recording is created at the start of a particular trial and ends when that trial finishes.

 .. admonition:: When should/shouldn't I use trial and session recording?